 So, let’s talk about what’s actually going on, why period affects digestion in such unpredictable ways, and why bowel changes during menstruation are way more normal than you’ve been led to believe.

+Hormones are entirely to blame, and here’s exactly how.
 Your cycle is basically a hormonal roller coaster, and your digestive system is stuck in the seat next to it.
-When people wonder why they poop more on their period so much, they’re really asking about the invisible chain reaction happening between hormones and your gut.
+When people wonder why they poop more on their period, they’re really asking about the invisible chain reaction happening between hormones and your gut.

 Research shows that right before your period, your progesterone levels peak.
-Progesterone is the queen of slowing things down, your mood, your motivation, and yes, your digestion.
+Progesterone is the queen of slowing things down everything from your mood, your motivation, and yes, your digestion.
 This is why so many people get period constipation in the days leading up to bleeding.
 Your intestines literally move slower.
 Everything just… hangs out.

 Blog continues after the ad.